 - ¼ t Five Spice Powder

-- ¼ t Crushed & Grind Fermented Black Beans To A Powder (I Did Mine In The Mortar & Pestle & Then In The Spice Grinder With The 5 Spice Powder-Much Faster)
+- ¼ t Crushed & Ground Fermented Black Beans To A Powder (I Did Mine In The Mortar & Pestle & Then In The Spice Grinder With The 5 Spice Powder-Much Faster)

 - Thaw duck, cut out the backbone, and flatten to butterfly.

 - Place duck on a foil lined sheet pan and let sit uncovered for 3½-4 hours.

 - Heat oven to 350° and put duck into oven for about 2-2½ hours or until skin is quite crispy.
 You will get lots of fat and for Pete's sake save it to use for frying.
 It is the best fat ever.

 - Let duck sit on counter until you can just barely touch and begin to deal with de-boning it.